 Ocean Buffer Sets C02 Concentrations.

 At the Muana Loa testing station an analysis was performed of the averaged Temperature rise over several decades (ie. Time) versus the measured concentrations of Carbon Dioxide over the same period.
 THEY BOTH GO UP!
-OK, but do the two values correlate?

 Since both values (temperature and carbon dioxide) went up when compared to the same variable (time) they will also have to have a correlation to each other.
 The question is therefore, how well do they correlate with one another, an indication of whether one variable might actually be causing the other to react to its changes by changing itself also.